trimstray/nginx-admins-handbook/README.md

 done
 ```

-- if you have SELinux enabled, you will need to run `setsebool -P httpd_setrlimit 1` so that NGINX has permissions to set its rlimit
+- if you have SELinux enabled, you will need to run `setsebool -P httpd_setrlimit 1` so that NGINX has permissions to set its rlimit.
+To diagnose SELinux denials and attempts you can use `sealert -a /var/log/audit/audit.log`.

-  > You can also use:
-  >   - `sealert -a /var/log/audit/audit.log` - to diagnose SELinux denials and attempts

 - `worker_rlimit_nofile` serves to dynamically change the maximum file descriptors the NGINX worker process can handle, which is typically defined with the system's soft limit